 A calcium supplement should be dusted on the greens at least once a week, with food being provided several times during the week.

-As with any animal that spends a lot of time in water, mud turtles need clean water to prevent infections and illnesses.
+As with any animal that spends a lot of time in the water, mud turtles need clean water to prevent infections and illnesses.
 A submersible or canister filter can help keep the water in your turtle's tank fresh and aerated.

 Common Health Problems